Halle aux blés (Paris): Influence

 When Thomas Jefferson (1743–1826) visited Paris he was highly impressed by the wooden dome, which he called the "most superb thing on earth".

 He proposed to copy the dome's design in three buildings in Washington, D.C. – the House chamber in the south wing of the Capitol, the White House and the Navy Yard dry dock.

 Latrobe was invited to Washington to take responsibility for the Capitol building as "surveyor of the public buildings".

 He proposed a variant of the Halle aux blés dome.

 The chamber would be roofed by a low-rising dome that would be hidden on the outside by the balustrade.

 After some delay, Jefferson accepted the modified design.

 The interior of the Brighton Dome incorporates elements of the wooden dome's design.

 It was built for the future king George IV in (1803–08).

 The iron dome was copied in later buildings in England such as the London Coal Exchange (1846–49) by James Bunstone Bunning and the Leeds Corn Exchange (1861–63) by Cuthbert Brodrick.

+In his Travels in France, 18th-century agriculturist Arthur Young describes the building in terms of extreme admiration:

+By far the most finest thing I have yet seen at Paris is the Halle aux bleds, or corn market: it is a vast rotunda; the roof is entirely of wood, upon a new principle of carpentry, to describe which would demand plates and long explanations; the gallery is 150 yards round, consequently the diameter is as many feet: it is as light as if suspended by the fairies.
+In the ground area, wheat, pease [sic], beans, lentils, are stored and sold.
+In the surrounding divisions, flour on wooden stands.
+You pass by staircases doubly winding within each other to spacious apartments for rye, barley, oats, &c.
+The whole is so well planned, and so admirably executed, that I know of no public building that exceeds it in either France or England.

+In his only criticism, Young notes that the building should have been built on the shore of the Seine, so that grain would have to be transported less distance once unloaded from the boats.